Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Why does a person have thick blood?

-What makes blood thicker?
+What makes the blood thicker?

 Causes of thick blood in men and women